 Can I download the lessons?

 Yes.
 You can download the study lessons, either in audio or in PDF file.
 You can find the links below each lesson.
 Please do not alter the material unless you have expressed written permission from our organization.

 Can I guide my own study group with this material?

 Yes.
 We encourage everyone to download the material for use in small groups.

-How can I use the Bible together with my study in MBC?
+How can I use the Bible together with my study?